 How do you determine whether you need lime added to your lawn?
 Many people simply add lime as a matter of course, regardless of whether it’s necessary or not.
 Yet, this seems false economy when a quick and easy test will resolve the issue.

 In order to grow lush, healthy grass, you need a soil pH between 5.5 and 6.5.
 This relative neutrality will allow the grass to absorb nutrients from the soil, and grow well.
 If your soil pH is around these figures, it is doubtful you will need to use lime.
-If, however, the number is higher than 7, you have acidic soil.
+If, however, the number is lower than 7, you have acidic soil.
 Acidic soil is not grass friendly, and a dose of lime will be beneficial in restoring pH balance.

 Liming turf grass areas in your backyard doesn’t need to be complicated.
 By following the simple steps below, you’ll soon have the lawn of your dreams.